yoanngesquiere/projectmanager/README.md

 gulp
 ```

 And that's it.
-Project Manager is now installed
+Project Manager is now installed.

 # Docker project installation